Pasta ai Funghi

 - 2 cloves garlic peeled and crushed

-- 2 sprigs thyme leaves picked
+- 2 sprigs thyme leaves

 - 250 g chestnut mushrooms cut into thin, roughly ½cm-thick slices